 Every application that we create needs to save its data to a persistent storage like a database.
 Our database, which is relational in nature stores the data in rows and columns.
-If we analyze our code you will notice we spend lots of our time and effort in handling the nitty gritty of saving data to database or retrieving the data from the database.
+If we analyze our code you will notice we spend lots of our time and effort in handling the nitty-gritty of saving data to the database or retrieving the data from the database.

 The data in our application are not represented as rows and columns.
 We use objects to represent the data.
 Our data need features like inheritance, encapsulation, etc. to better represent the data.
 This creates a mismatch between the way data is represented in the application and how it is actually stored in the database.
 This is called impedance mismatch

 The impedance mismatch can be solved by using a mechanism which takes the application objects and saves it as a row and a column in the database.
 That is what ORM framework does.
 ORM Stands for Object Relational Mapper.
 ORM tools decouple the object model from the database by creating an abstraction layer between them.
 ORM translates domain classes into rows and columns in the database tables.
 ORM Tools separates the representation of a data store from the implementation details of the store itself.